Idukki District Panchayat

-The District Panchayaths are the tertiary level of local government under Panchayathi Raj act in India.
+The District Panchayaths are the territory level of local government under Panchayathi Raj act in India.
 Idukki District Panchayath is in Kerala state in India.
 It was established in 1995 in accordance with Kerala Panchayath Raj Act 1994.
-The District Panchayat Samithi is functioning as a local governing body.
+The District Panchayat Samithi is functioning as a local governing body at district level.
 Its members are elected by people from each electoral division.
 The Electoral college is based on the universal suffrage.
-Currently, this Block Panchayat has 13 electoral division.
-Idukki District Panchayath has same jurisdiction as of Idukki District.
+The Idukki District Panchayath has jurisdiction over Idukki District, except for the municipal towns of Kalpatta and Thodupuzha.
 The State Election Commission is responsible for conducting these elections.